Hamshary1000/Turbo-energy-drinks-company/README.md

 # Recommendations:

-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+Based on the insights and findings above, we would recommend the Marketing team to consider the following:

 ## What immediate improvements can we bring to the product?